 E-commerce business models

 First things first.
-Your product could be amazing.
-Your idea???
-Awesome!
-But let me remind you that the competition is always going to be huge.
-So there is nothing more important than making the right decisions from the very beginning.
-That requires for you to gather and analyze a lot of information and reply to the following question: what’s going to be your e-commerce business model?
+Your product could be amazing and your concept stunning, but the competition is always going to be huge.
+There’s nothing more important than making the right decisions from the very beginning.
+That requires you to gather and analyze a lot of information to decide your e-commerce business model.
 No matter what you want to sell, this will determine your business structure.
-Think about the difference between having your own warehouse and working on a drop shipping model, for instance.
-Also, is it going to be B2B?
-Or maybe B2C?
+Think about the difference between having your own warehouse and working on a drop-shipping model, for instance.
+Will it be B2B or B2C?

 When choosing your niche, it is key that you identify companies that are already successfully working in this environment.
 One of the most difficult things here is to pick a niche that is competitive, but not overcrowded.
 The more specific you go, the better.
-Why?
-Because this is just a good way to eliminate part of your competition.
-Also, because by doing so, you will realize that there are many other related sub-niches that you could potentially explore.
+This is just a good way to eliminate part of your competition.
+Also, in doing so, you will realize that there are many other related sub-niches that you could potentially explore.

 Validation is important

-Despite having defined your niche and e-commerce business model, you are not ready to sell your products yet.
-Why?
-Because you still need to define something else.
+Having defined your niche and e-commerce business model, you’re still not ready to sell your products.
 Who is going to buy your products?
 Who are your potential customers?
-Exactly, you’ve guessed it.
-You need to work on your buyer persona now.
+You need to work on your buyer persona.

-Thinking about your ideal customers will also help you understand the way you should present yourself to them.
-This means that this is also a key step to work on your image and then, on your marketing strategy.
+Thinking about your ideal customers will help you understand how you should present yourself to them.
+This involves working on your image and on your marketing strategy.

-What I mean is… don’t skip this!!!!
-Would your ideal customers buy your products?
-Do you picture them purchasing them online?
-You really need to know your target in order to validate market and product.
+The essential question is: Will your ideal customers buy your products?
+Do you picture them purchasing online?
+You really need to know your target audience in order to validate the market and product.

 Start working on your brand

-Since you know what your ideal customers are looking for, you can deliver it.
+When you know what your ideal customers are looking for, you can deliver it.
 You can start working on a brand that connects with them.
-From your business’ name to the look&feel of your online store, you will need to align every single detail of what you are offering and projecting with that, what your audience is looking for.
+From your business name to the look and feel of your online store, you will need to align every single detail of what you are offering and projecting with what your audience is looking for.

 Don’t forget about business licenses and bureaucracy

-Oh yes, the nitty gritty!
-Business license, Employer Identification Number (EIN), sales tax licenses, home business licenses… It’s a lot of stuff, right?
-My recommendation is that you check with your city, county and state to get your licenses approved before you start operating.
+Business license, employer identification number (EIN), sales tax licenses, home business licenses… There’s a lot ot consider Check with your city, county and state to obtain the necessary licenses before you start operating.

-Also, regarding your business license, if you have any questions or need some extra help, you can check the many SBA‘s resources.
+You can check the SBA‘s many resources regarding your business license if you have any questions or need some extra help.
 They are extremely helpful.

 Select your vendors